bagustris/disertasi-ser/s3_note.md

 ---
 2018-11-29
 Zemi:
-Speker dependent vs speaker independent
+Speaker dependent vs speaker independent
-Speaker depandet: The same speaker used for training and dev Speaker Independnet: The different speaker used for training and dev
+Speaker dependent: The same speaker used for training and dev Speaker Independent: The different speaker used for training and dev

 ---
 2018-12-12